Wow, Lawsuit Claims Glocks Are Too Concealable!

 Frequently Asked Questions

-Castle Rock v.
-Gonzalez is a Supreme Court precedent ruling that police have no constitutional duty to protect individuals from harm.
-This is contrasted with the ability to sue gun manufacturers for their products' functionality, raising questions about legal accountability.
+The Supreme Court case Castle Rock v.
+Gonzalez (2005) is cited, establishing that police have no constitutional duty to protect individuals from harm.
+This precedent is contrasted with the ability to sue gun manufacturers for products that function as intended.

-What is the broader implication of the Glock lawsuit?
+What is the purpose of the AKT1 Blackout hearing protection?

 Related News